BrucePerens/rigcontrol/README.md

 embedded ESP-32 platform, and were coded for small size and event-driven I/O for high performance and low memory use.
 You can see this code in the [Generic Main](https://github.com/BrucePerens/rigcontrol/tree/main/components/generic_main) component.
-This is usable for use in other Open Source ESP32 applications that are themselves under the AGPL3 license.
+This is usable in other Open Source ESP32 applications *only,* and those must be under a license that is compatible with AGPL3, and the entire application must comply with the source-code distribution terms of the AGPL3.
-It is not available for use with proprietary code at this time.
+It is not available for use with proprietary software at this time.

 ### Hardware Required